Skip to main content

 • Claude Code installed on your host machine with an active subscription (Claude Pro or Max), OR an Anthropic API key

-Granting Anthropic credentials
+Granting credentials

 Choose authentication method:

-1. Claude subscription (recommended)
+1. Claude subscription (OAuth token)

 3. Import existing Claude Code credentials

-Use OAuth tokens from your local Claude Code installation.
+Import OAuth tokens from your local Claude Code installation.

 Running 'claude setup-token' to obtain authentication token...